 But it was really its accompanying music video, which didn’t arrive on MTV until mid-November of 1998, that catapulted the 16-year-old into global stardom.
 You can learn a lot about a solo artist from their debut music video—their performance persona, how much they care about things like narrative and aesthetics, what we can expect from them further down the line, and so on.
 In 1979, “Don’t Stop ‘Til You Get Enough” introduced Michael Jackson to us as a natural-born dancer who wasn’t afraid to experiment with special effects—two things that came to unite his most iconic videos.
-In 1984, Madonna’s “Borderline”—not her first video, but the first to play on MTV—helped establish her signature look and demonstrated her obvious interest in narrative (as well as in stirring up controversy through said narrative).
+In 1984, Madonna’s “Borderline”—not her first video, but the first to receive heavy rotation on MTV—helped establish her signature look and demonstrated her obvious interest in narrative (as well as in stirring up controversy through said narrative).

 With the “…Baby One More Time” video, Britney set in motion a career that’d be not only dance-heavy but defined by competing and even contradictory narratives.
 To some, she’s a cash cow who was manufactured from the jump to make male music industry executives a lot of money; to others, she’s a creative mastermind who’s more self-aware than she’s ever been given credit for.
 She’s “picky” and “reviews all creative,” but she also can’t make any financial decisions without the approval of her father and lawyer as of 2008.
 Her performance persona dons flesh-colored bodysuits and sings about threesomes while real-life Britney is strikingly shy in interviews and reads self-help books about vulnerability.
 As far as her public image goes, she’s at once fake and unfiltered, commanding and passive, brazen and shy.